CTPSSTAFF/vmt-app/README.md

   5. CTPS accessibleGrid.js
   6. CTPS ctpsutils.js

-Previous versions of this app depended upon verion 1.9.4 of the jQuery accessibleTabs library.
+Previous versions of this app depended upon verion 1.9.4 of the jQuery accessibleTabs plugin.